 Guadeloupe has access to many tropical fruits, and this is one of the best ways to enjoy everything from papaya to melon to banana.
-Most stands offer 8-10 varieties of thick, pulpy, homemade juice that taste way better than anything you’ll find in a grocery store.
-Some sellers even offer their own unique blends (think papaya-pineapple) that you’ll miss long after your vacation ends.
+Most stands offer eight to 10 varieties of thick, pulpy, homemade juice that tastes way better than anything you’ll find in a grocery store.
+Some sellers even offer their own unique blends (think papaya-pineapple) that you’ll be yearning for long after your vacation ends.

-A popular lunch and late-night option, you’ll find two pieces of deep-fried “bread” stuffed with meats, cheeses and a vinegar-based sauce.
+A popular lunch and late-night option, you’ll find two pieces of deep-fried “bread” stuffed with meats, cheeses, and drizzled with a vinegar-based sauce.
 Many stands offer their own special twist, from spicy mayo made with curry powder to local fresh fish.
 Despite the low price, expect very large portions.

 At nearly any of Guadeloupe’s nine distilleries (Longueteau on Basse-Terre is a popular choice) and every bar, you’ll find Ti' Punch, a rum-based specialty of the French Antilles.
-While you can indulge in pina coladas and mojitos galore, it’s the Ti’ Punch that the locals order.
+While you can indulge in piña coladas and mojitos galore, it’s the Ti’ Punch that the locals order.
 To really appreciate this drink, you need a very smooth rum — it’s the only ingredient besides cane sugar and lime juice.

-A bag of eight will run you about €4 at most street carts.
+A bag of eight will run you cheap at most street carts.
 While they’re delicious by themselves, most restaurants serve them with a side of spicy sauce to sweeten the deal.
-Though much of Guadeloupe cuisine centers around fish, this option can be totally vegetarian—many accra stands also offer an eggplant version.
+Though much of Guadeloupe cuisine centers around fish, this option can be totally vegetarian, as many accra stands also offer an eggplant version.

 Easy access to the sea means you are pretty much guaranteed fish that was caught only hours before.
-From grilled mahi mahi to stuffed conch to land crab, make sure to indulge in the local seafood throughout your trip.
-Many prix fixe options include Caribbean lobster, a spinier (and slightly uglier, but just as tasty) variant of its relatives in Maine.
+From grilled mahi-mahi to stuffed conch to land crab, indulge in the local seafood throughout your trip.
+Many prix fixe options include Caribbean lobster, which is a less visually appealing but just as tasty variant of its relatives in Maine.
 Don’t leave the country without ordering one grilled and smothered in butter.

 Known as Colombo in the French Antilles, this Creole dish is more reminiscent of a stew than a typical curry.
 In the 19th century, Sri Lankan immigrants came to Guadeloupe (and its sister island, Martinique) to work on sugar plantations and brought along recipes from their homeland.

-Locals take full advantage of Guadeloupe’s ample supply of coconuts, adding it to drinks, desserts and breakfast fare.
+Locals take full advantage of Guadeloupe’s ample supply of coconuts, adding it to drinks, desserts, and breakfast fare.
 One of the best ways to really enjoy this island favorite is in its frozen form.
 Like many cuisine staples, you can find sorbet coco at outdoor markets and near beaches, where locals churn the sorbet to order, hand-cranking it into a light paste.